Liz Moore (author): Career

 The God of the Woods (Riverhead Books, 2024), Moore’s fifth novel, was selected as the Barnes & Noble Book Club pick in July 2024.
 It went on to be shortlisted for the Barnes & Noble Book of the Year award.
-It was selected for Barack Obama’s Summer Reading List and voted by viewers of The Tonight Show with Jimmy Fallon as their choice for the Summer 2024 Fallon Book Club.
-Moore appeared as a guest on the The Tonight Show in recognition of the book’s selection.
+It was selected for Barack Obama's Summer Reading List and voted by viewers of The Tonight Show Starring Jimmy Fallon as their choice for the Summer 2024 Fallon Book Club.
+Moore appeared as a guest on The Tonight Show in recognition of the book's selection.

 Moore teaches in the College of Liberal Arts at Temple University in Philadelphia, where she is the Director of the MFA program in Creative Writing for the Department of English.

 Personal life

 During her years in New York, Moore (herself a guitar player) worked at Matt Umanov Guitars in Greenwich Village and performed as a folk musician.
 Moore fronted The Liz Moore Band from 2004-2005 and released a solo record titled Backyards in 2007.
 Moore cites Joni Mitchell, Carly Simon, and Phoebe Snow as musical influences.

 Moore lives in Philadelphia with her husband and two children.